rows/hiring/job descriptions/Chief of Staff.md

 We are hiring a Chief of Staff in one of our offices in Berlin (Germany) or Porto (Portugal).
 You will work directly with Rows' founders to ensure strong results across our organization in all tech and business teams.
 You will also own special projects and prepare and support our work on funding rounds.

+You will get a front-row seat taking a company from 0 to 1.
+You'll directly work with the founders and get exposure to fundraising.
+You will also get to know all parts of a tech organization, from engineering and product to marketing and sales.
+After 2 years, we'll speak about what next challenge is best for you - either at Rows or potentially starting your own company.

 # Your responsibilities

 * Work with leadership across teams and functions to set clear quarterly objectives, and to pursue them effectively throughout the quarter.